MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   UserAccount.cs에서 돌아가서 Passport 디바이스 목록의 주석 처리를 제거합니다.
+-   Return to in UserAccount.cs and uncomment the list of Passport devices.

     ```cs
     using System.Collections.Generic;